Star Trek: Picard trailer -- possible reasons Captain Picard left Starfleet

 - He realized what he missed.
 Sure, the Enterprise crew felt like a family.
 But we know from a previous visit to the Picard family vineyard that Jean-Luc had set aside emotional attachment in his dedication to Starfleet.
 Perhaps he set out to make up for lost time.

 - The Borg returned.
 As we saw in the hugely entertaining First Contact, Picard has never quite shaken off his experiences at the hands of the implacable Borg.
-Perhaps that will figure in the backstory of Star Trek: Picard?
+Perhaps that'll figure in the backstory of Star Trek: Picard?

 - He watched Avengers: Endgame and thought, "Hey, this Thanos guy may be onto something."
 Not the killing billions of people, obviously -- the rural retirement.
 We'd love to think somewhere on that vineyard there's a scarecrow draped with a burgundy uniform.